Markus Haris Maulana: Post-playing career

 In 2018, following his retirement as a player, Maulana became goalkeeping coach at Aceh United.

 Personal life

 Maulana changed his name in August 2009 after converting to Islam.
-He was married to famous actress Kiki Amalia on November 2010.
+He was married to famous actress Kiki Amalia in November 2010.
 However, the marriage did not last long; Maulana filed for divorce in 2012 and they were legally divorced in June 2013.

+Ahead of the upcoming 2024 elections, he is preparing himself to enter politics and has joined the PDI-P party.
+Currently Markus has become a cadre and is registered with the Bandung PDIP party management, he is even ready to compete for the seat of Bandung DPRD (Regional House of Representatives) member from electoral district 6 of Bandung.